jcurry/ZenPacks.community.VMwareESXiMonitorPython/README.rst

       appear to be able to ignore these.

-      * The pyvmomi Python vSphere SDK must be installed (as the zenoss user).
-With Zenoss 4.2.5 it appears essential to get the older version 5.5.0 otherwise errors result trying to find elements of urllib.
+      * The pyvmomi Python vSphere SDK is required.
+With Zenoss 4.2.5 it appears essential to get the older version 5.5.0 otherwise errors result trying to find elements of urllib. pyvmomi-5.5.0-py2.7.egg is now included in the zenpack's lib directory and lines are added to the zenpack's __init__.py so that the zenoss libdir has this file appended.
+There is no need to separately install pyvmomi unless you wish to.

+        If you do wish to install pyvmomi independently:
-        From pypi (https://pypi.python.org/pypi/pyvmomi ) follow the "5.5.0" link to download the zip file.
+          * From pypi (https://pypi.python.org/pypi/pyvmomi ) follow the "5.5.0" link to download the
+            zip file.
 Unzip the file.
 Change directory into the pyvmomi-5.5.0 directory.
 Install with:

                 python setup.py install

-        A copy of the pyvmomi-5.5.0.zip file is in the lib directory of the ZenPack.
+          * A copy of the pyvmomi-5.5.0.zip file is in the lib directory of the ZenPack.

         To test that the SDK is installed use:
       *  python